suryansh-code1/portfolio-landing-78901/README.md

    cd portfolio-landing-page
    ```

-2. **Open the Portfolio**:
+2. **Open the HTML File**:
-   Open `index.html` in your web browser to view the portfolio.
+   Open `index.html` in your preferred web browser.

 3. **Toggle Dark Theme**:
-   Click the theme toggle button located at the top right corner of the page to switch between light and dark themes.
+   Click the theme toggle button to switch between light and dark modes.

-4. **Explore Animations**:
+4. **Enjoy the Animations**:
-   Scroll through the sections to experience the subtle animations as they come into view.
+   Scroll through the sections to see the subtle animations in action.

-## Contributing
+## Demo

-Feel free to submit issues or pull requests for any enhancements or bug fixes.
+A live demo can be viewed at [your-demo-link.com](http://your-demo-link.com).

 ## License